thefrontside/microstates/README.md

 //> [ 1, 2, 3, 4 ]
 ```

-Apart from these basic types, every other type in Microstates is composed out of other types.
-So for example, to create a `Person` you would define a JavaScript class and declare composed types with class properties(aka class fields).
+Apart from these basic types, every other type in Microstates is sub out of other types.
+So for example, to create a Person type you could define a JavaScript class with two properties, name which has type String and age which has type Number.

 ```js
 class Person {